 - Action Survivor: The player character, starting out as a relatively normal Vault Dweller before they Took a Level in Badass.

-- Bittersweet Ending: In one NRC ending, you succeed in destroying the Enclave (even going as far as sending the nukes to all their bases across America).
+- Bittersweet Ending: In one NCR ending, you succeed in destroying the Enclave (even going as far as sending the nukes to all their bases across America).
+Along the way, it's also possible to cripple the influence of both the New Reno crime families and their corrupt political allies, setting the nation down a more optimistic path.
 However, the NCR has discovered who and what you really are (i.e a mutant-human hybrid clone of The Vault Dweller) and want you dead, locked away or experimented on.
 In order to keep your freedom, General Silverman smuggles you out of New California and into the Mojave Wasteland to start a new life as a courier.
-You also have to say goodbye to your companions from Vault 18 for good, if any have survived until this point.
+You also have to say goodbye to your companions from Vault 18, if any have survived until this point.

-- Almost all the endings (save the Super Mutant one) counts as this, since inevitably the Star Athlete has to leave their faction for some reason and begin a new life as The Courier.
+- Almost all the endings (save the Unity and Empty Earth ones) counts as this since inevitably the Star Player has to leave their faction for some reason and begin a new life as The Courier.

-- Brought Down to Badass: Downplayed, while the player character survived the nuclear destruction in Hopeville, his healing factor slowly diminishes to the point where it becomes very weak, luckily still survived the gunshot to the head from Benny.
+- Brought Down to Badass: Downplayed, while the player character survived the nuclear destruction in Hopeville, their healing factor slowly diminishes to the point where it becomes very weak.
+Fortunately, it still works well enough to help them survive the gunshot to the head from Benny, but the player will lose their memories.

-- Canon Character All Along: The endings (with the exception of the Mutant ending) all lead to the protagonist going through the events that lead them to wiping out Hopeville and becoming The Courier.
+- Canon Character All Along: The endings (with the exception of the Mutant and Empty Earth endings) all lead to the protagonist going through the events that lead them to wiping out Hopeville and becoming The Courier.

 - Doomed Hometown: Vault 18.
-Also Hopeville, which gets obliterated by its hidden nuclear cache thanks to the Fort Daggerton key the player character carries.
+Also Hopeville, which gets obliterated by its hidden nuclear cache thanks to the Fort Daggerpoint key the player character carries.

 - Driven to Suicide: Vault 18's Overseer, after losing his family to the Enclave takeover and discovering the true intentions of Vault-Tec.